 You will still need to feed your baby when they are hungry and let them sleep when they need to do so.
 Just go with the flow for now!

 You might think that in the first month there is not a lot you can do to play with your little one.
-BUT... in my post How To Play With a Newborn, you will find lots of ideas for interacting with your baby and the huge benefits for doing so.
+BUT… in my post How To Play With a Newborn, you will find lots of ideas for interacting with your baby and the huge benefits of doing so.

 Just remember your baby is primed to learn from the moment they are born so the simplest activities are of huge interest to them.
 Some easy and simple ways to play with your baby are: